Philippines travel guide with our best tips • 2024

 You always have to pay a port fee, every time you use a ferry, don’t worry, it’s usually just a couple of pesos.

-Many companies charge a premium to be able to put your luggage on the boat, especially in the Cebu area.
+Many companies charge a surcharge to be able to put your luggage on the boat, especially in the Cebu area.
 Ask when you buy the ticket how much this fare is so you don’t get ripped off, remember that once they asked us for more than double the original fare.

 CAB/TAXI